This continuing education course for Oregon contractors consists of eight hours of instruction on the Oregon Residential Specialty Code.

 - Approved By: State of Oregon: Construction Contractors Board

 Mike Melvin, owner of At Your Pace Online, LLC, is the instructor and industry expert for Oregon Contractor Training (CCB) courses.
-In addition to his Bachelor of Arts Degree in Business Administration from Ottawa University, Kansas, Mike has owned, operated, and worked for numerous construction companies.
+Mike has owned, operated, and worked for numerous construction companies.
 Mike's relevant construction experience includes framing, concrete construction, foundations, and roofing.
 As the current owner and CCB-approved lead instructor for CCBLicense.com, he teaches multiple courses pertaining to construction and business.
 With over fifteen years of experience in the industry, Mike combines his proven understanding of teaching online education with the practical and academic industry knowledge needed by Oregon Contractors to allow them to complete their courses and get back to the job site.